TanStack/store/docs/framework/vue/quick-start.md

 id: quick-start
 ---

-The basic vue app example to get started with the Tanstack vue-store.
+The basic vue app example to get started with the TanStack vue-store.

 **App.vue**
 ```html